 - DO NOT come to the clinic if you don’t feel well or have been exposed to COVID-19

-- Do not schedule an appointment with this clinic if:
+- Do not come to this clinic if:

 - Do not come to the vaccine clinic if you are sick.